Clinical Status Self-Designation

 If you are retired from practice you can self-designate this status inside your Physician Portfolio.
 This designation does not change your board certification status.
 However, it will more accurately reflect your status as a family physician on the ABFM website in the Find a Physician directory and the ABMS physician directory, informing the public and credentialing entities of your retired status.
 If you are currently certified and self-designate as retired, your certification status will remain current until you are no longer meeting certification requirements.
 You may choose to maintain your certification for as long as your wish after retirement, as a number of Diplomates do, provided that you continue to meet each of the requirements for Family Medicine Certification.

-A significant number of Diplomates who continue to participate in Family Medicine Certification well into their 70s, 80s and 90s even if they are no longer practicing.
+A significant number of Diplomates continue to participate in Family Medicine Certification well into their 70s, 80s and 90s even if they are no longer practicing.
 If you are in this category of Diplomates, ABFM wants to recognize your dedication and commitment to our specialty by offering a 50% discount on your Family Medicine Certification fees.
-If you are age 70 or over, and are maintaining your certificate, this payment option will be appropriately reflected in your Physician Portfolio.
+If you are age 70 or over, initially certified and have had at least one continuous certification, this payment option will be appropriately reflected in your Physician Portfolio.